Lloyd B. Minor, MD

 In the medical community, Dr. Minor is perhaps best known for his discovery of superior canal dehiscence syndrome, a debilitating disorder characterized by sound- or pressure-induced dizziness.
 In 1998 Dr. Minor and colleagues published a description of the clinical manifestations of the syndrome and related its cause to an opening (dehiscence) in the bone covering the superior canal.
 He subsequently developed a surgical procedure that corrects the problem and alleviates symptoms.

-Dr. Minor received his bachelor’s and medical degrees from Brown University, where he is a member of the Brown Medical School Committee.
+Dr. Minor received his bachelor’s and medical degrees from Brown University.
 He trained at Duke University Medical Center and the University of Chicago Medical Center and completed a research fellowship at the University of Chicago and a clinical fellowship at The Otology Group and The EAR Foundation in Nashville, Tennessee.

 In 2012, Dr. Minor was elected to the Institute of Medicine of the National Academy of Sciences.